 Education & Educational System

-Knowledge is a key efficiency factor at the national, regional, enterprise and individual levels, and is becoming the most important production factor as well.
+Knowledge is a key efficiency factor at the national, regional, enterprise and individual levels, and it is becoming the most important production factor as well.

 Curriculum reform at the primary and secondary levels of education was launched in the 1990s and its implementation was completed in 2003.
 Compulsory education now starts at the age of six and lasts nine years.
-This nine year primary school brings different forms of ability grouping into the structure of basic education.
-General secondary education and vocational education have also been modified to prepare students to undertake learning also later in life.
+The nine-year primary school brings different forms of ability grouping into the structure of basic education.
+General secondary education and vocational education have also been modified to prepare students to also undertake learning later in life.
 Within the framework of tertiary education, institutional and curriculum diversification has increased substantially, fuelled also by the need for adult education and retraining.

 Brief statistics on Slovene education, school year 2018/2019